 Inter-Council Network (ICN) National Coordinator

 Rachel is a former Montrealer, now a Vancouverite, who has meandered through quite a bit of our beautiful country.
 An MA in African history, Rachel has spent time working, traveling and volunteering in diverse countries, including Ethiopia, Senegal, Tanzania, and Brasil.
 Prior to joining BCCIC and the ICN, Rachel worked in Ethiopia with Amref Health Africa in knowledge management and documentation, and in Vancouver as a television production coordinator.
 When not stuck with her nose in a book or sampling delicious foods, you’ll find Rachel wandering around the city, the mountains, or the ocean, exploring the amazing Cascadia region.

-A local Vancouverite, Kareen is excited to be part of the BCCIC team having been part of various council initiatives in the past.
-Kareen has spent time working with many local-global initiatives including Aga Khan Foundation Canada, the Wilderness Committee, and the Rivershed Society of BC.
+Kareen brings to BCCIC a passion for creative interaction, sustainable development, and community engagement.
+Prior to her work at BCCIC, Kareen has spent time working with local-global initiatives including Aga Khan Foundation Canada, the Wilderness Committee, and the Rivershed Society of BC.
 After exploring Canadian culture through the Katimavik program, learning about community leadership and sustinable development while travelling the length of the Fraser River, and studying abroad in China, Indonesia, and Vietnam, Kareen joins BCCIC with a BA in International Studies.
-Sun, rain, and cloud alike, Kareen spends most of her time outdoors paddling, camping, hiking, and cycling.
+Born and raised on the Canadian West Coast, Kareen spends most of her time outdoors paddling, camping, hiking, and cycling.